When companies feel stressed

 How a cost-cutting strategy led to the greatest collaboration effort of all time

-In light of the economic turmoil following the pandemic and war, many companies are in the cost-saving mode.
-In the software sector, these are the headlines just in the last few days:
+In the software sector, these were the headlines just in the last few days:

 Oracle gears up to lay off thousands